The csmake Command Manual Page

 Keep temporary directory in place.

--s cs_files_directory
+-s cs-files-directory

 Create a separate CScout .cs file for each real executable.
-Save the .cs files into cs_files_directory in the current directory.
+Save the .cs files into cs-files-directory in the current directory.

 -A